sjbennett123/polarlarp/content/past_writeups/elkins/earth_elemental_lord_sand.md

+---
-Mystery of the Bottle : **Sand - Earth Elemental Lord**
+title: Sand - Earth Elemental Lord

-**Description:** One of many Elemental Lords.
+introduction:  One of many Elemental Lords.
 Though most seem to be solitary and stubborn, Sand is a sly and cunning elemental.
 He wishes to win the war for his plane and will trick the players in doing something they are NOT supposed to do.
 It was he who put the bottle in the Tavern to trick the players in taking the cube to further his own purposes.
+Costume:
+  - Brown face paint
+  - brown tabard
+Descriptive_Phrase: Humanoid made of Earth
+---